HL7/davinci-atr/input/pagecontent/OperationDefinition-davinci-data-export-intro.md

 ### Introduction

-{:.stu-note}
-This is new content for the STU 2 ballot.

 This operation is a profiled version of the [Bulk Data Export Operation]({{site.data.fhir.ver.bulkig}}/index.html)).
 The parameters defined in the base Bulk Data Export operation are reused in this specification.